The product information management market is exploding.

 As ecommerce retail sales grow, so does the market for PIM solutions.

-In 2019, 83 percent of small-to-medium sized businesses (SMBs) reported they had plans to invest in business technology and 70 percent planned on investing in cloud-based technologies specifically.
+In 2019, 83 percent of small-to-medium-sized businesses (SMBs) reported they had plans to invest in business technology, and 70 percent planned on investing in cloud-based technologies specifically.
 The need for intuitive, affordable, and scalable cloud-based PIM solutions with features that appeal to small and medium businesses is clear.

 So it’s no surprise that the PIM market is experiencing a compound annual growth rate of more than 25 percent.
 The market is projected to be worth $31 billion by 2024 and $48 billion by 2026.

-Omnichannel is Becoming the Standard
+Multichannel is the Standard

 In 2019 and beyond, omnichannel is no longer just a trend—it’s absolutely necessary for digital retailers who want to remain competitive.